-The Universe Publishing Group (UniversePG) is published and devoted to the publications of the original research covering the fields of Biological Sciences, Medical and Health Sciences, Engineering, Arts and humanities, and Business studies.
+The Universe Publishing Group (UniversePG) is published and devoted to the publications of the original research covering the fields of Biological Sciences; Medical and Health Sciences; Engineering and Innovative Technology; Material and Mathematical Sciences; Arts and Humanities; Social Sciences and Legal Studies; Accounting and Management; and Business and Information studies.
 Contributions including original research and review are published in English after reviewing by two peers.
 The authors should submit an article that has not been offered to any other journals for prior or simultaneous publication.

 The text of the article should be clear and precise.
-Manuscripts should be 1.5 spaced, printed in font size 12, Times New Roman, on one side of quality.
+Manuscripts should be 1.15 spaced, printed in front sizes 11, Times New Roman, on one side of quality.
 Manuscripts and illustrations should be submitted in duplicate and the author should retain one copy.
-The sequence should be Title, Author’s name, and affiliation, Abstract, Keywords, Introduction, Materials, and Methods, Results and Discussion, Acknowledgements and References.
+The sequence of the article should be; Title, Author’s name and institutions, Abstract, Keywords, Introduction, Materials and Methods, Results and Discussion, Acknowledgements, Conflicts of interest, and References.
 When necessary, subheads may be used within each major Heads, Heads and subheading should be in bold font.

 The title page should contain –

-A title should be concise and informative and contain the major keywords that accurately describe the content of the paper and suggested running head (30 characters or less).
+A title should be concise and informative and contain the major keywords that accurately describe the content of the paper and suggested running head.
 Do not use abbreviations in the title.

-The abstract should be brief and does not contain more than 250 words.
-A well-prepared abstract gives a clear indication of the objective, scope, results and principal conclusion of the article which enables the reader to identify the basic content of an article quickly and more accurately, So that readers may determine whether the full text will be of particular interest to them or not.
+The abstract should be brief and does not contain more than 240-250 words.
+A well-prepared abstract gives a clear indication of the aim and objective, scope, results and principal conclusion of the article which enables the reader to identify the basic content of an article quickly and more accurately, So that readers may determine whether the full text will be of particular interest to them or not.

-Each paper should have three to six keywords, in addition to those already present in the title.
+Each paper should have 7 to 10 keywords, in addition to those already present in the title.
 Keywords are used by the indexing and abstracting services

-The introduction should present sufficient background information and the object of the investigation to understand the purpose of the current work and its significance.
+The introduction should present sufficient background information and the object of the investigation to understand the purpose of the current work and its significance with the latest references.